-Yes.
+Yes, you can apply for social security disability while you’re in a rehab facility.
 The Social Security Administration (SSA) does not have any restriction on where you are living at the time you file for Social Security disability benefits, and you may file for Social Security disability while you are in a rehabilitation facility.

 That said, your concern is likely that you are in a rehabilitation facility in order to make continued medical improvements.
 It is important that you continue your treatment and improve to the maximum extent possible.
 If, according to your doctors, you are likely to recover enough that you can go back to work and your daily activities, you may not be eligible for Social Security disability and an application may not be worth your time.